nusdbsystem/singa-auto/README.md

     under the License.
 -->

-# Rafiki
+# SINGA-AUTO

-*Rafiki* is a distributed system that trains machine learning (ML) models and deploys trained models, built with ease-of-use in mind.
+*SINGA-AUTO* is a distributed system that trains machine learning (ML) models and deploys trained models, built with ease-of-use in mind.
 To do so, it leverages on automated machine learning (AutoML).

-Read Rafiki's full documentation at https://nginyc.github.io/rafiki/docs/latest
+Read  SINGA-AUTO's full documentation at https://nginyc.github.io/rafiki/docs/latest

 ## Quick Setup